California Added to FDA’s List of States That Should Avoid Eating Cut Melon Due to Salmonella

 Alabama, California, Florida, Kansas, Maryland, Minnesota, Nebraska, North Dakota, South Dakota and Tennessee have been added to the list of states where cut melon may be contaminated with salmonella, the US Food and Drug Administration said Thursday.
 This brings the total number of states to 23.

 Cut watermelon, honeydew and cantaloupe as well as fruit salads containing these melons have been recalled from stores in these states, including Walmart, Kroger, Walgreens, Sprouts Farmers Market, Costco and Whole Foods/Amazon.
-The FDA has posted a full listof retailers and locations where it believes contaminated melon was sold.
+The FDA has posted a full list of retailers and locations where it believes contaminated melon was sold.

 Consumers who have purchased cut melon from these locations should throw it away.
 In addition, the agency has advised retailers not to serve or sell precut melon products distributed by Caito Foods Distribution, Gordon Food Service or SpartanNash Distribution.